 Detox Programs Can Be Adapted to One’s Needs

 No two detox programs are alike as no two drug rehab programs are alike.
 Both kinds of programs can be customized to meet the needs and preferences of the person undergoing treatment.

-Is a Medical Detox the Same As Rapid Detox?
+Is Medical Detox the Same as Rapid Detox?

 Medications that may be given during this process is naltrexone, a drug that blocks the effects of opioids and alcohol.
 Clients may also continue to use this drug for months after undergoing a rapid detox.

 The decision to complete a rapid detox is a personal one.
 Here at CHAT, we support the traditional medical detox method for addiction recovery.
 However, if you or someone you know is considering rapid detox, we encourage you to do your research.
 There are people who say rapid detox can be effective for clients but that it should be followed up with rehab participation.
 Others claim the treatment is a short-term fix and that it treats only the physical part of addiction and neglects the psychological part of it.
 There is also debate over whether it is safe and the expensive process is generally not covered by insurers.

 Detox is the initial step, not the first and last one.
 It is helping lay the foundation for recovery to begin.
 There are many programs to choose from that promote and support sobriety during and after treatment.